ElectricRCAircraftGuy/ElectricRCAircraftGuy.github.io/_posts/2023-05-23-repairing-macbook.md

 Follow the installation steps.
 Connect to internet if you aren't already.

+Notes:
-Note: if you get to the screen where you are supposed to select your internal disk to install to, and _no disk is available to select_, it is because you haven't yet partitioned nor APFS-formatted it.
+1. If you get to the screen where you are supposed to select your internal disk to install to, and _no disk is available to select_, it is because you haven't yet partitioned nor APFS-formatted it.
 Go back up to the "repartition and reformat" step above.
+1. If you see an error which says, "You may not install to this volume because it has a disk password", then you must return to the "repartition and reformat" step above and erase the disk again using Apple's Disk Utility, but this time choose the _unencrypted_ "APFS" filesystem type instead of the encrypted "APFS (Encrypted" filesystem type.

 ## Making your Hackintosh: upgrading to Linux Ubuntu, because MacOS sucks